org-emotion-researcher/DeepFace-Demonstration/README.md

 #### **Execution Options**
 - If you run only the analysis (`python main.py analysis`), the process stops after step 7.
-- If you run only the visualization (`python main.py visualisation --sheet sheet_name`), the process starts at step 9 and ends at step 15.
+- If you run only the visualisation (`python main.py visualisation --sheet sheet_name`), the process starts at step 9 and ends at step 15.